Motorhome Insurance vs. Regular Auto Insurance

 | Standard road liability | ✅ Included | ✅ Included |

 Because motorhomes are significantly larger and more expensive than standard vehicles — some Class A models exceeding $600,000 — they carry greater liability exposure on the road and higher repair costs.
-Modern RVs with advanced systems like solar installations and smart technology also require specialized, costly repairs that standard auto policies are not built to handle.
+Modern RVs with advanced systems like solar installations, lithium battery setups, and smart technology also require specialized, costly repairs that standard auto policies are not built to handle.
+Rising repair costs and parts inflation have continued pushing premiums upward through 2025 and into 2026, with full-time RVers seeing some of the steepest increases — approximately 22% year over year according to recent industry data.

 If you tow a separate trailer rather than drive a self-propelled motorhome, be sure to review travel trailer insurance requirements as well — the rules differ significantly.